HoodedDeath/RiskOfDeath-ModManager/README.md

 - This currently only works with BepInEx mods.
 Support for the SeikoML mods is planned, thanks to yoshisman8 - SeikoML Compat Layer (though this feature is on the back burner)

 # How to use
-This is a simple mod manager, with very simple steps, like the download button and uninstall button for mods
+This is a simple mod manager, with very simple steps, like the download button and uninstall button for mods.
+All dependencies are taken care of automatically!

 If you want to use the 'Install with Mod Manager' button on thunderstore.io, that's been made simple!
 From within Risk of Death, click the 'Options' button at the top, then click the 'Link Manager Protocol' button.
 This will prompt you for administrator priveleges, as writing the data for the protocol requires accessing restricted areas of the Windows Registry.
 Allow administrator rights, and a command window will pop up for a moment.
 After that window closes, you're ready to use the Mod Manager button on thunderstore!